-PowerPivot for Excel is an add-in to Excel 2010 that is used for adding and integrating large amounts of data in Excel workbooks.
-The data that you add to the workbook is stored internally, as an embedded PowerPivot database inside the .xlsx file.
+PowerPivot for Excel is an add-in to Excel 2010 that provides tools for adding and integrating large amounts of data in Excel workbooks.
+The add-in includes the following components:

-Data processing is through a local Analysis Services xVelocity in-memory analytics engine (VertiPaq) that compresses and loads data and makes it available to data visualization objects, such as PivotTables, in a worksheet.
-The engine runs in the Excel process.
-There are no administration or configuration tasks to perform.
-The engine is an internal component of the PowerPivot add-in to Excel.
+A local Analysis Services VertiPaq engine that compresses and loads data and makes it available to data visualization objects, such as PivotTables, in a worksheet.

-Data access is enabled through updated versions of AMO, ADOMD.NET, and the Analysis Services OLE DB provider.
-These providers are installed with the add-in and support connections to PowerPivot data.
+Updated versions of AMO, ADOMD.NET, and the Analysis Services OLE DB provider to support connections to PowerPivot data.

-A data feed provider for importing and refreshing data in the OData format.
+An ATOM data feed provider for importing and refreshing data in the ATOM format.